rmjarvis/TreeCorr/README.rst

 - 3-point correlations currently can only be auto-correlations.
 This includes shear-shear-shear, count-count-count, and kappa-kappa-kappa.
 The cross varieties are planned to be added in the near future.
-- Both 2- and 3-point functions can be done with correct curved-sky calculation using RA, Dec coordinates, on a Euclidean tangent plane, or in 3D using either RA, Dec and a distance or (x,y,z) positions.
+- Both 2- and 3-point functions can be done with the correct curved-sky calculation using RA, Dec coordinates, on a Euclidean tangent plane, or in 3D using either (RA,Dec,r) or (x,y,z) positions.
 - The front end is in Python, which can be used as a Python module or as a standalone executable using configuration files.
+(The executable is corr2 for 2-point and corr3 for 3-point.)
 - The actual computation of the correlation functions is done in C++ using ball trees (similar to kd trees), which make the calculation extremely efficient.
 - When available, OpenMP is used to run in parallel on multi-core machines.
 - Approximate running time for 2-point shear-shear is ~30 sec * (N/10^6) / core
-  for a bin size of 0.1 in log(r).
+  for a bin size b=0.1 in log(r).
 It scales as b^(-2).
 This is the slowest of the various kinds of 2-point correlations, so others will be a bit faster, but with the same scaling with N and b.
 - The running time for 3-point functions are highly variable depending on the